 Where LEP persons desire, they will be permitted to use, at their own expense, an interpreter of their own choosing, in place of or as a supplement to the free language services offered by the PHA.
-The PHA, at its discretion, may choose to use the language services even when LEP persons desire to use an interpreter of their choosing.
-The interpreter may be a family member or friend.
-If the interpreter chosen by the family is a minor, the PHA will not rely on the minor to serve as the interpreter.
+The interpreter may be a family member or friend in accordance with LEP policies.
+However, if the PHA questions the accuracy of such interpreter, the PHA may provide an interpreter of its choosing.

-The PHA will analyze the various kinds of contacts it has with the public, to assess language Olmsted County HRA needs and decide what reasonable steps should be taken.
+The PHA will analyze the various kinds of contacts it has with the public, to assess language needs and decide what reasonable steps should be taken.
 "Reasonable steps" may not be reasonable where the costs imposed substantially exceed the benefits.
+Where feasible and possible, according to its language assistance plan (LAP), the PHA will train and hire bilingual staff to be available to act as interpreters and translators, will pool resources with other PHAs, and will standardize documents.